 9. Your child may struggle to stand up for herself.

 So teach her to say stop or no in a loud voice when another child tries to take her toy from her.
 If she’s being bullied or treated unfairly at school, encourage her to speak up to an adult or the perpetrator.
 “It starts with teaching introverted children that their voice is important,” Fonseca writes.

 Join the introvert revolution.
 One email, every Friday.
 The best introvert articles.
 Subscribe here.

 10. Help your child feel heard.

 Introverts tend to internalize problems.
-Your child might not talk to you about her problem even when she wishes for and/or could benefit from some adult guidance.
+Your child might not talk to you about his problem even when he wishes for and/or could benefit from some adult guidance.
 Again, ask questions and truly listen, but don’t interrogate.